 Get started.
 Mark items off that action list like a boss!
 Doesn't that feel great?
 This is the power of momentum and how I want you to feel daily.

-Tomorrow creates a new action list from your 30-day list, keep carrying items over until the 30 days have passed.
+Tomorrow create a new action list from your 30 day list, keep carrying items over until the 30 days has passed.

 Reevaluate the 30 day and dream lists monthly to move items into their new category so you get things accomplished and stop living in analysis paralysis.

-Here's an example of what mine looked like in December 2017 when I started doing this.
-I'm happy to report everything in the 30-day list was all accomplished and even some dream items are coming to fruition.
+Here's an example of what mine looked like in December.
+I'm happy to report everything in the 30 day list was all accomplished and even some dream items are coming to fruition.
 You'll notice I listed everything personal and business.
 I have to have a brain dump all in one place or my anxiety will creep back in.